ugotcaught/jtdk/jcs_en.md

 When not specified the class loader,  Class-System **SHOULD** use the default class loader (JS.ClassLoader) load all classes asynchronously.

--Also ALLOWS define a custom class loader to load a package, as follows:
+- Also ALLOWS define a custom class loader to load a package, as follows:

 ```javascript
     var loader = new JS.Loader({id:'loaderID',paths:{"projectName": "/projectDir"}});